UnknownMysteryOfficial/GCK-Network/README.md

 # making server cracked

-to run offline simply set server properties online-mode to false, then install Nlogin and skinsrestorer.
+To run offline simply set server properties online-mode to false, then install Nlogin and skinsrestorer.
 If you are not running the server offline said plugins will not be necessary.

 # Dynmap and voting